rgilks/comprehendo/README.md

 ## Database

-Uses SQLite via `better-sqlite3`.
+Uses SQLite via Drizzle ORM with `@libsql/client`.
 The database file is `data/comprehendo.sqlite` locally, and stored on a persistent volume (`/data/comprehendo.sqlite`) in production (Fly.io).

+The migration to Drizzle ORM makes it easy to switch to Cloudflare D1 in the future by simply changing the database connection configuration.

 ### SQLite Command Line (Local)